KeltonMVP/rules/docs/leaders/leader-rules.en.md

 #### <span style="color:#3baad5;">Practical Test</span>

-<span style="color:var(--pink);">4.7.1</span> A practical test will be conducted if deemed necessary, with no need for evidence from the tester.
-If a player wishes to report the practical test, they must provide their own evidence.
+<span style="color:var(--pink);">4.7.1</span> A practical test will be conducted if deemed necessary, with the tester being required to maintain video evidence for 3 days, which they must make available to the leader or senior admins upon request.
+However, if the player wishes to report the practical test, they must have their own evidence.

 <span style="color:var(--pink);">4.7.2</span> The decision to conduct practical tests can only be made by the Leader and must be justified to a faction manager.
 Furthermore, it must be applied equally to all candidates in the respective recruitment session.
 For example, if the Leader decides not to conduct a practical test with a candidate from a session, then all candidates accepted in that session must also receive the same treatment.